IHCantabria hosts the first consortium meeting of the European project NATURE DEMO

 Members of the NATURE DEMO project consortium who are meeting at the IHCantabria facilities from November 19 to 21, 2024

-The main objective of this meeting is to review the technical progress of each work package, in order to implement BMS to protect critical infrastructure in Europe against climate change threats, and to coordinate next steps
+The main objective of this meeting is to review the technical progress of each work package, in order to implement NbS to protect critical infrastructure in Europe against climate change threats, and to coordinate next steps

 The Environmental Hydraulics Institute of Cantabria (IHCantabria) is hosting the first Consortium meeting of the NATURE DEMO project, which will be held on November 19-21, 2024, at the facilities of this research center in Santander, Spain.